AandersonL/SQLSender/README.md

  ```
  And edit the config.yml with your database info.

- ## Why i'm gonna use that ?
+ ## Why should I use that? ?

- I made this tool to improve my Go capabilities and to study SQL more faster instead use a totally GUI program to write sql.
+ I made this tool to learn Go better and to study SQL faster than using others GUI tool to write sql.
-  You can write your .sql files(using your text editos and use SQLSender send to the database with your SQL cli open. its really more faster!
+  You can write your .sql files(using your text editor and use SQLSender send to the database with your SQL cli open. its really more faster!

   ### Here a simple vim script to make it faster